 A: You need to provide your name, address, Social Security number, and date of birth.
 If you have moved in the last two years, you may have to provide your previous address.
 To maintain the security of your file, each nationwide credit reporting company may ask you for some information that only you would know, like the amount of your monthly mortgage payment.
 Each company may ask you for different information because the information each has in your file may come from different sources.

 A: Your credit report has information that affects whether you can get a loan — and how much you will have to pay to borrow money.
 You want a copy of your credit report to:

 A: If you request your report online at annualcreditreport.com, you should be able to access it immediately.
 If you order your report by calling toll-free 1-877-322-8228, your report will be processed and mailed to you within 15 days.
 If you order your report by mail using the Annual Credit Report Request Form, your request will be processed and mailed to you within 15 days of receipt.

-Whether you order your report online, by phone, or by mail, it may take longer to receive your report if the nationwide consumer reporting company needs more information to verify your identity.
+Whether you order your report online, by phone, or by mail, it may take longer to receive your report if the nationwide credit reporting company needs more information to verify your identity.

 A: Under federal law, you’re entitled to a free report if a company takes adverse action against you, such as denying your application for credit, insurance, or employment, and you ask for your report within 60 days of receiving notice of the action.
-The notice will give you the name, address, and phone number of the consumer reporting company.
+The notice will give you the name, address, and phone number of the credit reporting company.
 You’re also entitled to one free report a year if you’re unemployed and plan to look for a job within 60 days; if you’re on welfare; or if your report is inaccurate because of fraud, including identity theft.
-Otherwise, a consumer reporting company may charge you up to $10.50 for another copy of your report within a
+Otherwise, a credit reporting company may charge you a reasonable amount for another copy of your report within a 12-month period.

 To buy a copy of your report, contact: